PurpleKingdomGames/roguelike-starterkit/README.md

 ### `TerminalEmulator` with `TerminalEntity`

-This is the most flexible way to render, but not the fastest.

-The `TerminalEmulator` in conjunction with the `TerminalEntity` works in a completely different way.
-Here a special shader is going to draw all the ASCII characters out in a continuous image, and you can interleave colors any time you like with no performance cost.
+The `TerminalEmulator` in conjunction with the `TerminalEntity` works in a completely different way to the other methods.
+Here a special shader (does not support foreground alpha or drop shadows!) is going to draw all the ASCII characters out in a continuous image, and you can interleave colors any time you like with no performance cost.
 This moves processing costs away from the rendering pipeline but incurs a penalty on the CPU side.

 The terminal emulator... emulates a simple terminal interface allowing you to put and get characters.
 Terminals can be merged and drawn.